 Cascading down mossy rock formations and splashing into refreshing pools, waterfalls are whimsical and alluring.
 There’s just something satisfying about turning a corner on an old path and seeing lively water play behind the trees, spill over stones, and free fall into forever.
 It’s no surprise that a favorite outdoor activity of Blue Ridge locals and vacationers is hiking to gorgeous North Georgia waterfalls.

 If you’re looking for an outdoor adventure that leads to a beautiful and mesmerizing work of nature, hiking to a North Georgia waterfall is for YOU.
-There are plenty of waterfalls near Blue Ridge, GA, in Helen, Ellijay, and the Chattahoochee National Forest.
+There are plenty of beautiful waterfalls near Blue Ridge, GA, in Helen, Ellijay, and the Chattahoochee National Forest.
 Some are easy to find, and others require a bit more effort to reach.

 10. Long Creek Falls